Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/navigation.rst

    | Menu:     :menuselection:`View --> Navigation --> Zoom`
    | Hotkey:   :kbd:`Ctrl-MMB`, :kbd:`Wheel`, :kbd:`NumpadPlus`, :kbd:`NumpadMinus`

+Moves the camera forwards and backwards.
 You can zoom in and out by holding down :kbd:`Ctrl` and dragging :kbd:`MMB`.
 The hotkeys are :kbd:`NumpadPlus` and :kbd:`NumpadMinus`.
 The :menuselection:`View --> Navigation` sub-menu holds these functions too as well.
 Refer to the 3D View's *View* menu image above for more information.

-If you have a wheel mouse, you can perform all of the actions in the 3D View that you would do with :kbd:`NumpadPlus` and :kbd:`NumpadMinus` by rotating the :kbd:`Wheel`.
+If you have a wheel mouse, you can zoom by rotating the :kbd:`Wheel`.
-To zoom a Properties editor,
-hold :kbd:`Ctrl-MMB` and move your mouse up and down.

 .. hint:: If You Get Lost